 You must be officially accepted by the CCC Admissions Office in a degree program.
-Eligibility for all federal and state aid is awarded for enrollment in courses that are degree/program requirements.
-Students should review their "degree evaluation" on MyCorning to make certain that the courses they have registered for are degree/program requirements of their current primary program of study.
+Eligibility for all federal and state aid is based on enrollment in courses that are degree/program requirements.
+Students should review their "degree evaluation" on MyCorning to make certain that the courses they have registered for are required for their current primary degree/program of study.
 Students must also meet the College federal and state satisfactory academic progress requirements.

-Please note there are strict limitations on awarding federal aid retro-actively after the student has ceased attendance so completion of the FAFSA and all other federal aid requirements prior to the beginning of the academic year is strongly suggested.
+Please note there are strict limitations on receiving federal aid retro-actively after the student has ceased attendance so completion of the FAFSA and all other federal aid requirements prior to the beginning of the academic year is strongly suggested.